-PNTG-2701 Painting Workshop: Techniques of Large Scale 6 Studio Credits by "conventional" means.
+PNTG-2701 Painting Workshop: Techniques of Large Scale

+This workshop will address various techniques relevant to the making of large-scale paintings.
+Directed student projects will require participants to experiment with alternative methods of paint application including masking, stamping, and spraying (using acrylic scenic paint) as well painting by "conventional" means.
 Students will be able to explore/expand on their ideas commencing with a process of preparatory work.
 That work will continue with guided assignments that focus on layout, material preparation, and assorted aides that will allow execution of their developed plans on a large scale.